AfraHu/CatsEatingFish/README.md

 # Introduction

 - *Some personal learning suggestions for using English to learn other languages.*
-- *Please keep a delightful mood when studying; if you feel tired, then just stop and go out to breathe in the fresh air, enjoy the sunshine, or play with pets.*
+- *Please keep a delightful mood when studying; if you feel tired, just stop and go out to breathe in the fresh air, enjoy the sunshine, or play with pets.*
-- *The sequence is not fixed, and you can adjust it as you like.*
+- *The sequence is not fixed, you can adjust it as your like.*
 - *I wrote this note to help myself keep going on.*

-  - Improve your English abilities step by step.
+- #Improve your English abilities step by step.#
   - [Pronunciation](#English-Pronunciation)
   - [Grammar](#grammar-guide)
   - [Vocabulary](#vocabulary)
   - [Listening and Speaking](#Listening-and-Speaking)

-- Learning Japanese with English.
+- #Learning Japanese with English.#
   - [Preface](#preface)
   - Pronunciation
   - Grammar
   - Vocabulary
   - Listening and Speaking

-- Learning French with English. \(on going\)
+- #Learning French with English. \(on going\)#
   - Pronunciation
   - Grammar
   - Vocabulary